 I prefer my hot chocolate rich, creamy, thick, and with lots of dark chocolate flavor.
 You can easily adjust the cocoa powder and sweetener in this recipe to meet your tastes and dietary needs.
 All honey would work for GAPS, and straight cane sugar works for those who only have that on hand.
 If candida is an issue…look to xylitol…it’s your choice!
 Each sweetener has it’s own flavor and characteristics, so use what you like.

-The gelatin and pumpkin puree add thickness and body to this cup of chocolate without providing any flavor…and they sneak in a serving of vegetables, and some gut healing/protein loaded gelatin for good measure.
+The collagen and pumpkin puree add thickness and body to this cup of chocolate without providing any flavor…and they sneak in a serving of vegetables, and some gut healing/protein loaded gelatin for good measure.
 Did you know real beef gelatin has 9 grams of protein per tablespoon?
 I promise…no one will taste them..they are simply the sneaky goodness.
 Something about that thickness on your tongue makes it seem more decadent!!
 You can keep increasing the pumpkin puree until you reach your taste threshold…I never use a measuring cup.
-And if you you want even MORE protein, use a gelatin that will not gel, like the green can by Great Lakes.

-If you are vegan, using 2 tablespoons of coconut flour is a great way to add thickness in place of the gelatin.
+If you are vegan, using 2 tablespoons of coconut flour is a great way to add thickness!

 I have also used sweet potato instead of pumpkin and it works just as well…my kids are none the wiser…and this momma feels a bit better about serving a cup of cocoa!